mpi4py/mpi4py/README.txt

 Thank you for downloading the *MPI for Python* project archive.
-As this is a work in progress, please check the `project website`_ for updates.
+As this is a work in progress, please check the `project page`_ for updates.

 .. _project website:  http://mpi4py.googlecode.com/